AusIOT/CodeOfConduct/CoC.md

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 However, we will not contact security or law enforcement without your consent, except if the safety risk is so significant that there is no other reasonable option.

 # Reporting and contact information
-Each MelbIOT event has a Code of Conduct team.
+Each AusIOT event has a Code of Conduct team.
 For each conference, their names and contact details are listed below.
 They will be introduced at the start of the conference.
 You can also approach any event organiser, who will be indentified at the event.
-For online platforms, we ask that you make any reports by contacting us via the Meetup group https://www.meetup.com/MelbIOT/members/?op=leaders or any social media platform the organiser team has a presence on.
+For online platforms, we ask that you make any reports by contacting us via the Meetup group https://www.meetup.com/AusIOT/members/?op=leaders or any social media platform the organiser team has a presence on.
 This is received by all members of the Core Team.
 For reports on incidents on Slack, the core team may involve the Moderation Team.
 For meetups, please report the incident to the local meetup organisers.
 If you feel uncomfortable with this, if you feel the incident was not well handled by the local organisers, or if you are a meetup organiser and would like to ask for input, you can contact us via the same methods outlined above.
 If you believe anyone is in physical danger, please notify appropriate law enforcement first when possible.
 If you are unsure which law enforcement agency is appropriate, please include this in your report and we will attempt to notify them.

 # Reports about a Code of Conduct response team member
 If your report concerns a member of the Code of Conduct team of a conference, you can report the issue to any other team response member or any other organiser.
 For reports regarding meetup organisers, you can make the report to another meetup organiser, if there is one.
-If this is not possible, or for any reason you feel uncomfortable with this, you can also contact us via the direct message functionality on https://www.meetup.com/MelbIOT/members/?op=leaders.
+If this is not possible, or for any reason you feel uncomfortable with this, you can also contact us via the direct message functionality on https://www.meetup.com/AusIOT/members/?op=leaders.

 If your report concerns a member of the Core Team you can report the issue individually to any of the other core team members.